hbctraining/variant_analysis/lessons/03_file_formats.md

 #### Alignment Section

 The alignment section of a SAM file stores alignment data for reads that have attempted to be aligned (sometimes also referred to as mapped) to a reference sequence, such as a reference genome or transcriptome.
 They also store information on reads that were unable to be aligned to the reference sequence.
-The section has 11 mandatory fields (columns) with additional optional fields.
+Each line in this section corresponds to a single read.
+Each line has 11 mandatory fields (columns) with additional optional fields.
 The fields are:

 |  Field Name  | Description |
 |--------------|-------------|